log2timeline/dftimewolf/docs/recipe-list.md

 **Details:**

-Copies a persistend disk from a GCP project to another, creates an analysis VM (with a startup script containing installation instructions for basic forensics tooling) in the destination project, and attaches the copied GCP persistend disk to it.
+Copies a persistent disk from a GCP project to another, creates an analysis VM (with a startup script containing installation instructions for basic forensics tooling) in the destination project, and attaches the copied GCP persistent disk to it.

 **CLI parameters:**